mmmirrra/mmmirrra.github.io/_posts/2023-08-01-MultimediaSystem-overview.markdown

 - Development of storage media technology
   - CD (Compact Disc)
-    - Approximately 650 MB of data storage capacity
+    - Approximately 650 MB of data storage capacity.
-    - Very cheap storage device compared to other storage devices
+    - Very cheap storage device compared to other storage devices.
   - DVD (Digital Video Disc)
-    - A storage medium with the capacity to store a high-resolution movie at the stereo sound level
+    - A storage medium with the capacity to store a high-resolution movie at the stereo sound level.
   - Blu-ray Disc
-    - Optical recording storage medium that can store digital data for high-definition (HD) video
+    - Optical recording storage medium that can store digital data for high-definition (HD) video.
    - Capacity is about 5 times that of DVD.
 <br />
 - Establishment of multimedia standardization